sdpython/mlprodict/_doc/sphinxdoc/source/api/npy.rst

     print(y)

 Annotations are mandatory to indicate inputs and outputs type.
-As a result, the returned function is strict about types as opposed to numpy.
+The decorator returns a function which is strict about types as opposed to numpy.
 This approach is similar to what :epkg:`tensorflow` with `autograph
 <https://www.tensorflow.org/api_docs/python/tf/autograph>`_.